-• On March 9, 2017, MAS announced the successful conclusion of the proof-of-concept project to conduct domestic inter-bank payments using distributed ledger technology (DLT).
+On March 9, 2017, MAS announced the successful conclusion of the proof-of-concept project to conduct domestic inter-bank payments using DLT.
 The project, in partnership with R3 and a consortium of financial institutions, was first announced on 16 November 2016.